assertible/deployments/README.md

 }'
 ```

-That's it.
+That's it!
 Make that request from your continuous deployment setup or
 a script, and your web service will be tested after you make changes.

 For examples on where to use this with services like TravisCI or